JohannesValoy/Group1-project-network-2022/report/REPORT.md

 Using our temperature and humidity sensor could assist greatly in making sure your sleep conditions are optimal, so that you wake up rested and can live a healthy and happy life.

-# Above this needs to have references

-These are just a few examples of the importance of our project and what problems in our every-day lives it can help to solve.

 ## Theory and technology

 Since we build our own server and the client were also written in java we decided to use the ObjectInput and ObjectOutput streams, so we could send objects back and forth.
 This was so that the implementation of both sides could be easier done, and since it was already created it saved us some work.